kalliste/seL4-c89/C89-PROJECT.md

   The latest run also surfaced that the x86 register-set consistency checks were still written in the old `compile_assert(name, expr);` style.
-Dropping the trailing statement terminators lets the pedantic C90 build accept the generated wrappers and carry on to the next failure in `src/arch/x86/64/model/smp.c`, where the strict warnings now flag the empty translation unit emitted when SMP support is disabled.
+Dropping the trailing statement terminators lets the pedantic C90 build accept the generated wrappers and carry on to the next failure.

   Providing a benign typedef in `smp.c` lets the pedantic build progress into the mode-specific object helpers.
 The strict warning set now reports that